blade-lang/bladelang.com/src/tutorial/error-handling.md

 # Error Handling

-In this chapter, we'll be discussing the errors in Blade.
+In this chapter, we'll be discussing the exceptions and error handling in Blade.
 Their types and how to raise and handle them.

 ## Reference